 Mel Bradshaw has never felt confined by genre in his crime novels.
 Each of his books focuses on violent death and its attendant problems.
 But — without letting up on the suspense — Bradshaw incorporates romance, character development, thoughtful themes, and period detail as well.
 In short, everything you’d look for in a good read.

-Winner’s Loss will join Quarrel with the Foe and Fire on the Runway in Mel Bradshaw’s Roaring Twenties series of crime novels.
-Meanwhile, you can find out more about Mel’s published novels by going to the books page or clicking on one of the covers below.
+Winner’s Loss now has its own page.
+It joins Quarrel with the Foe and Fire on the Runway in Mel Bradshaw’s Roaring Twenties series of crime novels featuring police detective Paul Shenstone.
+In its assessment of Winner’s Loss, Kirkus Reviews says, “Crime novelist Bradshaw’s plotting is meticulous, and his prose, delivered in Paul’s voice, is comfortably articulate.
+Paul is a gifted observer of people and places as well as the bigotries of the times.”
+Find out more about any of Mel’s novels by going to the books page or clicking on one of the covers below.

 Mel Bradshaw is a member of the Crime Writers of Canada, a professional organization currently celebrating its 35th anniversary.
 To mark the occasion, teams of CWC members are showcasing their most recent work at a number of Ontario libraries.
 Mel is participating in four of these visits, starting in Whitby on Thursday, November 23 at 7 p.m.
 The central Whitby Public Library is at 405 Dundas Street West (just west of Brock Street).
 Phone (905) 668-6531 to register for a stimulating evening of readings, discussion, sales, and signings with a panel of outstanding Canadian crime writers.